CGDogan/openslide/README.md

 I added this jar nevertheless.
 Hence I sometimes remove `slf4j-simple.jar` against loggers competing.

+I also added bio-formats-tools.jar from artifacts.
+This is now required for generating subresolutions.
+If you want to run this, you can do `java -cp ".:jar_files/*"  loci.formats.tools.ImageConverter` or with ...ImageInfo

+No, I removed bio-formats-tools.jar now because the package already contains it and the same command works.

 ## Building

 GraalVM must be a recent version.
 Do java -jar to see if 17.0.7+ or 20.0.2+.
 Otherwise you may get: